 Also of interest is that Hebron - Groton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hebron - Groton telecommute to their jobs.
-Overall, about 18.03% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Hebron - Groton is a great place for families with children to consider.
-First of all, many other families with children live here, making Hebron - Groton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hebron - Groton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hebron - Groton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hebron - Groton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Hebron - Groton.
 52.01% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.